aricorte/ariastro/README.md

 # `ariastro - being updated`

-### This program is a python wrap of GALFITM () and it can be used in two ways:
+### This program is a python wrap of GALFITM (https://www.nottingham.ac.uk/astronomy/megamorph/) and it can be used in two ways:

-### 1) running GALFITM on a set of stamp with given PSF and input table of initial parameters (examples can be found here)
+### 1) running GALFITM on a set of stamps with given PSF and input table of initial parameters - including background (examples can be found here)

-### 2) create images and plots starting from GALFITM outputs, as fits tables and images (example can be found here)
+### 2) create images and plots starting from GALFITM outputs, as fits tables and images (examples can be found here)

-### In here we explain how to install it (NB you need to have anaconda installed in your computer)
+### In here we explain how to install it (NB you need to have anaconda and python 3.6 installed in your computer)

 ## Installation

+### Download GALFITM

+Dwonload the appropriate GALFITM from https://www.nottingham.ac.uk/astronomy/megamorph/

 ### Set the path to GalFit executable